clevercode/roomies/doc/ideas.markdown

 * Talk to people who have actually found a great roommate on Roomies
 * Give out physical badges for the people who already reached achievements

+## Future
+### Billing
+* When we add roommate searching functionality, we should also add some amazing apartment searching.
+Something with distance from your school or workplace, floorplans, pricing, everything nice to know about apartments before you move in.
+The search results would be exclusive to apartment complexes who have agreed to pay for the roomies service for people we refer to them.